Norman Joseph

-Norman Bradley Joseph (born December 28, 1954) is an American football coach and former player.
+Norman Bradley Joseph (born December 28, 1954) is an American football college coach and former player.
+He is the assistant head football coach and quarterbacks coach for Northwestern State University, a position he has held since 2025.
 He was the head football coach at Mississippi College in Clinton, Mississippi from 2005 to 2013.
 Joseph served as the head football coach at Belhaven College from 1998 to 2000 and at Louisiana College in 2004.

 Playing career

 Born in Vicksburg, Mississippi, Joseph played college football at Mississippi State University and earned Churchman All-American honors in 1976.
-Joseph earned his B.S. in speech education from Mississippi State in 1977 and Master of Education Degree while coaching at Northeast Louisiana University in 1979.
+Joseph earned his B.S. in speech education from Mississippi State in 1977 and a Masters of Education Degree while coaching at Northeast Louisiana University in 1979.